AH-7921: Side effects and withdrawal

 With doses that usually range from 10 to 150 mg, users are likely to experience effects similar to heroin, morphine, and fentanyl such as euphoria and respiratory depression.
 When an overdose occurs users often experience tachycardia, hypertension, and seizures.
 Mice, dogs, and monkeys, have been used in tests which showed the drug was almost equivalently potent to morphine, and had a very steep dose response curve.
-Rats given 20 mg doses three times a day for five days, experienced withdrawal symptoms similar to other opioids.
+Rats given 20 mg doses three times a day for five days experienced withdrawal symptoms similar to other opioids.
 Reports have shown users to experience depression and insomnia when withdrawing from this drug.

 Chemistry

 AH-7921 is commonly found as an off-white solid with a melting point between 215–216º Celsius.
 It is one single covalently bonded unit with 4 rotatable bonds.
 It also has two hydrogen bond acceptors, and one hydrogen bond donor.

 Use

 Although AH-7921 was extensively studied in vitro and in animals, though not in humans, by the developing company, it was never sold commercially for medical use.
 In 2013, AH-7921 was discovered to have been used as an active ingredient in "synthetic cannabis" products in Japan.

 In October 2015, two horses (Bossmon and Literata) trained by owner-trainer Roy Sedlacek tested positive for AH-7921 at Belmont Park racetrack.
 Norway and Iceland use this substance as an analytical reference standard in which it can be ordered online from chemical suppliers; however, labels are required to state that it is not for human consumption thus conforming to the law.
-Within ten months from 2013 - 2014, there have been serious fatalities reported from this drug from four different countries.
+Within ten months from 2013 to 2014, there had been serious fatalities reported from this drug from four different countries.
 The first fatality was a 19-year-old male who had a 3.9 mg/L AH-7921 concentration of heart blood leading medical examiners to confirm the death was an opioid intoxication.
-In another case, a 22-year-old woman was found dead with a femoral blood to AH-7921 concentration of 450μg/L.
+In another case, a 22-year-old woman was found dead with a femoral blood to AH-7921 concentration of 450 μg/L.

 A 2018 review of published case reports found a total of 14 cases, of which 13 resulted in death.
 The oral route of administration was reported in two cases, and most cases reported use of concomitant pharmaceutical agents.
 Postmortem autopsies found that pulmonary edema was the most common finding, with nine of the cases having heavier lungs.
 Overall, fatalities occurred with low and high concentrations of AH-7921 in femoral blood.